Eddevinc/files/Lab-WVD-Essentials/02-CREATE-HOSTPOOL.md

   ![ws name.](media/71.png)

 15. You will see that the **Hostpool WVD-HP-01** is created with 2 session hosts in it, and a default application group (of type Desktop).

-Click on **Session Hosts**

   ![ws name.](media/19.png)

-16. Notice the Session Hosts created, with a name concatenating the Name Prefix and increment number.
+16. Click on **Session Hosts**.
+Notice the Session Hosts created, with a name concatenating the Name Prefix and increment number.

   ![ws name.](media/20.png)